hayj/Scroller/README.md

 ## Install

-You must install all dependencies in `wm-dist` and specify the data directory when you use the class or function
+You must install the scroller dist and its dependencies in `wm-dist`:

     pip install ./wm-dist/*.gz